squarecylinder/StoryTower/README.md

 ## Technologies Used

-- React Native: A JavaScript framework for building cross-platform mobile apps.
 - GraphQL: A query language for APIs that enables clients to request exactly the data they need.
 - Apollo Server: A GraphQL server that connects to the React Native front-end.
 - MongoDB: A NoSQL database to store and retrieve manhwa data.